edgeof8/tIRC/README.md

 ## 🚀 Features at a Glance

-- **🤖 AI-Ready**: Built with AI integration in mind, perfect for building IRC-powered AI agents and chatbots
+- **🤖 AI-Ready**: Built with AI integration in mind, perfect for building IRC-powered AI agents and chatbots.
-- 🚀 **Lightning Fast**: Pure Python implementation optimized for speed and low resource usage
+- 🚀 **Lightning Fast**: Modern `asyncio`-based core optimized for speed and low resource usage.
-- 🧩 **Extremely Modular**: Every component is pluggable and replaceable
+- 🧩 **Extremely Modular**: Every component is pluggable and replaceable.
-- 💻 **Terminal-First**: Beautiful, responsive UI that stays in your terminal
+- 💻 **Terminal-First**: Beautiful, responsive UI that stays in your terminal.
-- 🔄 **Persistent State**: Never lose your place with automatic session restoration
+- 🔄 **Persistent State**: Never lose your place with automatic session restoration.

 PyRC is a modern, terminal-based IRC (Internet Relay Chat) client written in Python.
 It provides a feature-rich, lightweight, and user-friendly experience for IRC users who prefer the command line.
 With a focus on extreme modularity and stability, PyRC enables both traditional IRC usage and programmatic integration with AI agents or other automated systems.

 ## Key Architectural Features

+- **Asynchronous Core (`asyncio`):** The entire client is built on Python's `asyncio` framework, providing high performance and efficiency for network I/O without the complexity of traditional multi-threading.
 - **Modular Core (`pyrc_core`):** All core logic is encapsulated within the `pyrc_core` package, separating it from scripts and configuration.
 - **Component-Based Design:** The client is broken down into distinct manager components (`StateManager`, `NetworkHandler`, `CommandHandler`, `UIManager`, `ScriptManager`, etc.), each with a single responsibility. `IRCClient_Logic` acts as a high-level orchestrator, initializing core components and coordinating their interactions, while delegating detailed operational logic (like connection management and UI rendering) to specialized sub-components.
 - **Connection Lifecycle Management:** The `ConnectionOrchestrator` component (in `pyrc_core/client/connection_orchestrator.py`) manages the entire lifecycle of server connections, including capability negotiation, authentication, registration, and reconnection logic.
 It coordinates between `CapNegotiator`, `SaslAuthenticator`, and `RegistrationHandler` to establish and maintain connections.